mufpga/microfpga.github.io/resource1_electronics.md

 If a sensor on the microscope has an analog output comprised between 0 and 10 V, feeding it directly to the Au FPGA will saturate the read-out channel.
 Therefore, the signal is set as input of the conversion board, with the 1/10 option selected as well as the "voltage and current limitation" one.
 The output of the channel is then safe to be wired to the FPGA and the will allow reading out the signal.

+Examples of applications are for instance monitoring the [laser power meters](https://github.com/ries-lab/RiesPieces/tree/master/Electronics/Powermeter) or the [focus of the microscope](https://github.com/ries-lab/RiesPieces/tree/master/Microscopy/Focus-locking).